mprince/imputation/README.md

 Canopies produce an approximate solution although they may produce an equivalent solution.
 Equivalence is guaranteed under the following condition.
 If for all observations x with k nearest neighbors, the canopy containing x also contains all k nearest neighbors.
 This should be the case when distance to each ovservation x is highly correlated to distance of each observation to the dataset centroid.

 ## Release Notes
+- **11/3/2015**: v0.7 released.
+Distance calculations now done in C++ (via Rcpp).
+Timing tests (same dimensions as below) on the serialized code indicate a ~40% improvement in speed at both 1k and 10k obs.
+At 100 obs it's only about a third faster.
 - **10/26/2015**: Timing tests (see `profile1.R` and `knn_timing.Rdata`) run on Intel Xeon processor using 7 of 8 cores with variable n= c(10, 100, 1000, 10000, 100000) and p = 30.
     - *Non-parallel:* Tests indicate that non-parallel code is roughly O(n^2) or possibly slightly faster.
     - *Parallel:* Parallel code (7 cores) runtime is roughly 42% faster at 1000 obs and 77% faster at 10000 obs, although parallel exhibits exponential time complexity.